 Lake Oliver is a 180-acre shallow lake with a maximum water depth of 12.5 feet and a mean depth of 8.7 feet.
 During periods of high water, Lake Oliver discharges directly into Lake Cochrane.
 Despite relatively low nutrient and sediment loadings from the watershed during this project, the majority of the existing concentrations must have entered the lake prior to the study when the watershed was more comprised of agricultural influences than it is today.
 Monthly samples were collected at the surface and bottom from two sites in Lake Oliver (Figure 68).
-Due to the close proximity of Lake Cochrane to Lake Oliver, sampling was conducted on Lake Oliver (April-November 1999) immediately following the sampled parameters and how they affect the water quality of Lake Oliver.
+Due to the close proximity of Lake Cochrane to Lake Oliver, sampling was conducted on Lake Oliver (April-November 1999) immediately following the sampling of Lake Cochrane.
+The following discussion will address the results for the sampled parameters and how they affect the water quality of Lake Oliver.